jams4code/go-script-download-blob-clean/README.md

 The project includes the following files:

 - `azure.go`: Contains the functionality for creating a pipeline and downloading a blob from Azure storage.
 This files was extracted from EVE-OS, which is the vendor we use for the remote management of our edge devices.
 There is the EVE-Layer that runs and download the blobs corresponding to the VM which is the actual runtime for our edge devices.
+[Source code can be found here.(https://github.dev/lf-edge/eve/blob/master/libs/zedUpload/azureutil/azure.go)]
 - `log.go`: Handles logging to files.
 Was just made to create a file for each download and make it easy to check the failure reason and how many success against, how many failures.
 - `main.go`: The main entry point for the program.
 - `go.mod` and `go.sum`: Go module and checksum files respectively, handling the project's dependencies.